Nethereum/Nethereum.Game.Sample/README.md

 This sample game demonstrates how to integrate Nethereum with the UrhoSharp SamplyGame (game sample) to create a cross-platform game that interacts with Ethereum.

-A simple [smart contract deployed to Ethereum](https://github.com/Nethereum/Nethereum.Game.Sample/blob/master/Core/Ethereum/contracts/PlayerScore.sol) allows you to tracks the users high scores and the top scores.
+A simple [smart contract deployed to Ethereum](https://github.com/Nethereum/Nethereum.Game.Sample/blob/master/Forms/Core/Ethereum/contracts/PlayerScore.sol) allows you to tracks the users high scores and the top scores.
 The sample uses private keys to sign "offline" transactions and use a public node for all the communication, this way avoids the local installation of an ethereum client.

 More information on UrhoSharp can be found [on the Xamarin website](https://developer.xamarin.com/guides/cross-platform/urho/introduction/), and in github [the original sample](https://github.com/xamarin/urho-samples/tree/master/SamplyGame).
 Kudos and all the credit goes to the Xamarin guys, specially @EgorBo and @migueldeIcaza for the great engine and sample.

 ##Play along!!
-Change your private key [here](https://github.com/Nethereum/Nethereum.Game.Sample/blob/master/Core/Ethereum/GameScoreService.cs#L25) to save you typing :), compile and deploy to your favourite device.
+There is an android package [here](https://github.com/Nethereum/Nethereum.Game.Sample/tree/master/Forms/Droid).

+##Forms or Original
+A newer version of the sample (which will be maintained if we do any changes) is the Xamarin.Forms version.
+This demonstrates decoupling the logic from the game, simplification of running other threads in the background, and support of copy and paste which was not provided in the Urho UI.
+The sample is still very simple, so not MVVM or dependecy injection has been added.

 ## Small video tutorial
 This video gives you a quick introduction on the sample: